 Ethics of Embryonic Stem Cell Research

 The following statement addresses the ethical implications of using human embryos as a source of stem cells for research.
 It also examines in vitro fertilization procedures, as they are the source of most of the embryos that are presently used for research.
 This statement does not explore in detail other kinds of stem cell research, but finds no moral objections to research involving stem cells derived from adult cells or umbilical cord blood.
 The United Methodist Church has made a commitment to consider all issues in light of concerns for the welfare of all people and the just distribution of resources.
 In light of that, we wish to state at the outset our conviction that Christians are called to use their resources to meet the basic health care needs of all people.
-We reaffirm our theological grounding on these issues as found in Section II of the 2004 Book of Resolutions, Resolution #102-"New Developments in Genetic Science."

-Description of In vitro fertilization
+Description of In Vitro Fertilization

 In vitro fertilization (IVF) is a clinical practice in which a woman’s ovaries are hyper-stimulated to release several eggs, which are extracted and subsequently fertilized in a laboratory dish.
 This is for the purpose of creating embryos to be introduced into the uterus in the hope of implantation, gestation, and eventual birth.
 Current practice usually involves the extraction of up to 15-16 eggs for fertilization.
 The resulting embryos that are judged most viable are either introduced into the womb in the initial attempt or frozen and stored for possible later use.
 Some of the embryos are judged to be less viable than others and are discarded.
 (Those stored embryos that are not later used become the “excess embryos” whose use as a source of embryonic stem cells is currently under discussion.)

 Concerns Regarding the Status of Human Embryos